Azure/CloudShell/README.md

-# Microsoft Azure Cloud Shell
+# Microsoft Azure Cloud Shell Image

 Azure Cloud Shell is a browser-based shell environment which enables Azure customers to manage and configure their Azure services.
 It provides a [host of tools](https://docs.microsoft.com/en-us/azure/cloud-shell/features), including Azure CLI, Azure PowerShell, Ansible, Terraform, Chef, Puppet Bolt, kubectl, and many more.